letxbe/letxbe/README.md

 chances that you encounter not-documented and/or not-explicit errors.

 #### Too large files
-Files exceeding 100MB cannot be posted for the moment due to Tornado limitations.
+We do not support
+* files larger than 150MB
+* PDFs with more than 120 pages

-We are working to support larger files.
+* We are working to support larger files.

 ## Report an issue